magicmq/pyspigot-documentation/docs/scripts/writingscripts.md

 # Writing Scripts

-This tutorial provides an overview of PySpigot only, and does not cover in detail the Bukkit/Spigot API or writing Python code.
+This tutorial provides an overview of PySpigot only, and does not cover in detail the underlying API or writing Python code in general.
 Any questions concerning Python syntax or writing Python code in general should be redirected to the appropriate forum, as this tutorial will not provide an intoroduction to writing basic Python code.

 There are a few basic things to keep in mind when writing PySpigot scripts:

 - As of version 0.9.1, PySpigot requires Java 21 or above.
-- PySpigot officially supports Spigot and Paper on Minecraft versions 1.16 and newer.
+- PySpigot officially supports Spigot and Paper on Minecraft version 1.16 and newer, Velocity version 3.0.0 and newer, and BungeeCord versions corresponding to Minecraft versions 1.16 and newer.
 - Under the hood, PySpigot utilizes Jython, a Java implementation of Python.
 Currently, Jython implements Python 2 only, so Python 2 syntax should be used when writing PySpigot scripts.
 - Scripts must be written in Python syntax and script files should in `.py`.
 Files that do not end in .py will not be loaded.
 - Scripts are placed in the `scripts` folder under the PySpigot plugin folder.
 PySpigot allows for creation of subfolders within the scripts folder for organizational purposes, but script names must be unique across all subfolders and projects.